Alpha Wildlife

-Rodents Overview
+Rodents

-Rodents, encompassing a diverse group including mice, rats, and squirrels, are characterized by their strong, adaptable survival skills.
+Rodents, encompassing a diverse group including mice, rats, and others, are characterized by their strong, adaptable survival skills.
 These creatures are known for their continuously growing incisors, which they use to gnaw on a variety of materials, causing significant damage to homes, crops, and stored goods.
-While they play crucial roles in ecosystems, such as seed dispersal and serving as prey for larger animals, rodents can become formidable pests when they invade human habitats, seeking food and shelter.

 Rodents Diet